 AIIM asked the 201 Finance, Accounting, and Procurement professionals in the US to estimate how long it takes to process and pay different types of documents.
 The most common answer for Accounts Payable was 11-20 days per invoice, and the average answer was 21-30 days per invoice.
 18% or almost 1 in 5 said they needed more than 30 days to pay an invoice.
 Automating this process should reduce the time to 1-5 days.

 AIIM also asked the 201 Finance, Accounting, and Procurement professionals to estimate what it costs to process the documents when including staffing costs, distribution costs, etc. The most common answer for Accounts Payable was US$ 21-30 per invoice, and the average answer was US$ 31-40 per invoice.
 Automating this should cut the processing cost to US$3-5 per invoice.

-Noise is intruded for every step in a manual process, and this means increased risks.
-68% of AIIM members think that “business-at-the-speed-of paper will be unacceptable in just a few years time”.
-46% think the best way to improve the productivity is to remove paper from the business process.
+Noise is intruded on for every step in a manual process, and this means increased risks.
+68% of AIIM members think that “business-at-the-speed-of paper will be unacceptable in just a few year's time”.
+46% think the best way to improve productivity is to remove paper from the business process.

 The benefits are real.
 In order to succeed in this digital world, you must not only face disruption; you need to embrace it.

 About Atle Skjekkeland